Europe's A400M troop plane hits new engine glitch

-PARIS (Reuters) - Airbus has grounded Europe’s flagship army plane at next week’s high-profile Farnborough Airshow as France’s Senate voiced concern on Thursday over engine problems and spares shortages on the A400M military transport aircraft.
+PARIS (Reuters) - France’s Senate on Thursday voiced concerns over engine problems and spares shortages on the A400M as its maker Airbus said it had pulled Europe’s flagship army plane from the flying roster at next week’s Farnborough Airshow.

-Confirming an exclusive Reuters story, Airbus said it had dropped the A400M’s wheeling and steeply slanted flying display for the second year in a row after engine problems.
+Confirming what industry sources had previously told Reuters, Airbus said it had dropped the A400M’s wheeling and steeply slanted flying display for the second year in a row after engine problems.

 A Senate panel said after studying delays and overruns in Europe’s largest arms project that problems with the aircraft’s huge turboprop engines should be kept under close surveillance, but it did not expect further slippage in deliveries.

-The panel also pinpointed risks due to a lack of funding for spare parts to support the troop and cargo carrier once it enters service next year, following four years of delays.
+The panel also issued a warning of the risks caused by a lack of funding for spares to support the troop and cargo carrier once it enters service next year, following four years of delays.

 “We must not have a situation where budget restrictions on spares throw the whole program into doubt,” said Jean-Louis Carriere, president of the Senate’s foreign affairs commission, outlining a report on Europe’s effort to build its own airlift capacity to support military and humanitarian operations.